US, NATO send written response on Russia's security demands | DW | 26.01.2022

 "If the West continues its aggressive course, Moscow will take the necessary retaliatory measures,'' he said.

-Lavrov also stressed that Moscow "won't allow our proposals to be drowned in endless discussions."
+Lavrov had also stressed that Moscow "won't allow our proposals to be drowned in endless discussions."

 fb/msh (AFP, AP, Reuters)